Franchise Financing with SBA 7a Loans

 The SBA does not make loans directly.
 Rather, the SBA provides lenders (banks and others) with a guarantee for a portion of the loan.
 The maximum loan amount for a 7a loan is $5 million.
 The maximum SBA guarantee is 85% for loans up to $150,000 and 75% for loans greater in value than $150,000.

-The SBA loan program have collateral requirements.
-Per the SBA, “Lenders are not required to take collateral for loans up to $25,000.
-For loans in excess of $350,000, the SBA requires that the lender “collateralize the loan to the maximum extent possible up to the loan amount.”
+SBA loan programs have collateral requirements.
+Per the SBA, for loans in excess of $350,000, the SBA requires that the lender “collateralize the loan to the maximum extent possible up to the loan amount.”

 The maximum maturities for SBA 7a loans are: